gregcaporaso/amf-tutorial/book/tutorial.md

 ## Obtaining the data
 In this tutorial, we will use (q2-fondue)[https://library.qiime2.org/plugins/bokulich-lab/q2-fondue] to download our publically available data and import them into QIIME 2.

-First, Lets download our metadata that has the SRA project accession number.
+First, let’s download the metadata containing the NCBI SRA project accession number SRR13445888

 :::{describe-usage}